dkaushik94/GIT-alyzer/README.md

 # Limitations

 - If analysis module is naive.
 For example, an if statement like this - `if x > 10 and y != 34`, the part `10 and y != 34` is considered as RHS.
 So a specific change like `y == 34` will be considered as a change in the entire RHS.
 This affects the insight otherwise we would've been able to obtain.
+Also we are comparing each addition line with each removal line.
+This might not reflect the actual scenario.
+But we're doing this as we're unsure of which additon corresponds to which deletion.
+This is the reason you might see a high number in the frequency of the last case listed above.

+- In finding patterns either in `if` or  `while` and `for` turned out harder than we imagined.
+Regex helps us to find patterns in the code but we couldn't use regex to find recursive pattens in code which made us to adapt our code to build a naive soultion.
+Patterns line `if (num_products > 10 and y < x.get_productId()) or (inventory_size < 4578 and lost_inventory > 2347):` are very hard to detect using regex.
+Also, once we even find these patterns, the possible combinations are exhaustive.

+- In the If analysis module, sometimes there are just not enough data to find patterns in the patch files.
+We paginated around 15 pages of pull requests to get enough data.
+Some repositories doesn't have data specific to the if analysis pattern.

+- Since we're performing complex string operations, the code can run slowly at times.
+The code sometimes runs with complexity in the order of O(n^4).
+When we have huge data (around 2.5 GB of patch files), we have noticed considerable amount of time being taken to analyze the patch files.